Texas Senate, District 14: 2024

+2022

 2020

 The seat for District 14 became vacant on April 30, 2020, after the resignation of Kirk Watson.
-A special election has been called for July 14, 2020.
+A special election was called for July 14, 2020.
 No candidate had received over 50 percent of the vote, therefore the race was to proceed to a runoff later in 2020 between the top two candidates in the first round, resulting in two Democrats advancing to the runoff.
 On July 27, 2020, Eddie Rodriguez, dropped out of the race for a runoff election, resulting in Sarah Eckhardt being declared winner.